• Skip to main content

 HFSP means Have Fun Staying Poor.

-When you tell someone to “Have Fun Staying Poor”, it's basically a way to dismiss their financial decisions, emphasizing that they can do whatever the hell they want to do, but you think it's a bad idea.
-It's like seeing your best friend spend $200 on something you think is a waste of money, but what are you going to do about it – you aren't their financial advisor, after all.
+When someone tells you to “Have Fun Staying Poor”, they are basically dismissing one of your financial decisions.
+You can do whatever the hell you want to do, but it’s still a bad idea.
+It’s like seeing your best friend spend $200 on something you think is a waste of money, but what are you going to do about it?
+After all, you aren’t their financial advisor.

 In the context of bitcoin, HFSP is often used on altcoiners who buy into ridiculous narratives like high yielding DeFi tokens or NFTs, but it can also be used on salty nocoiners who continually FUD bitcoin and don't own any bitcoin despite plenty of evidence that they should.